Blog

 • Red flags.
 I don’t know anyone who has a perfect work history.
 Maybe you’ve had a string of short-term jobs, making you look like a “job hopper.”
 On the other hand, perhaps you have been at the same job for many years and it looks like your career has stagnated.
 You could appear overqualified or under-qualified.
 Instead of grappling with challenging issues, trust a resume writer to minimize the potential red flags for you.

-As the project manager for ResumePower, I see many self-developed resumes before clients start the resume development process.
+I see many self-developed resumes before clients start the resume development process.
 The difference between the old and the new resume is night and day.
 And if you’re not a ResumePower client, you could be competing with one of our clients.
 Is your resume ready to compete in this tough job market?

 The bottom line?
 Resume writing is easily delegated to a DIY task, but it’s not recommended if you want to find a job.
 You could be passed over for the perfect position or forced to accept a lower salary than you deserve.